lnls-sirius/docker-epics-archiver-appliances/README.md

 ```
 However, the suggested approach is to pass those parameters as environment variables when the containers are deployed.
 For further details, refer to this [project](https://github.com/lnls-sirius/docker-epics-archiver-composed).

-3) Another image containing all 4 appliances is available in `docker-appliance-images-single`.
-To build it, execute `build-docker-appliance-images-single.sh`.
+3) Another image containing all 4 appliances is available in `images-single`.
+To build it, execute `build-images-single.sh`.
 The same considerations about the variables are kept for this case.

 ## Environment variables